 You don’t need to do anything with your old Roth IRA account.
 You can simply leave it where it is and keep it invested.

 It’s really important that you increase the amount you’re contributing to your 401(k) at work because this is one of the best ways to reduce your tax bill.
-You should aim to max out your 401(k) ($18,000 for 2017) since you’re earning above six figures now.
+You should aim to max out your 401(k) ($18,500 for 2018 and $19,000 for 2019) since you’re earning above six figures now.

 If you are close to the income limit cut off, you would reducing your taxable income and could get your Modified Adjusted Gross Income (MAGI) below the amount needed to qualify for a Roth IRA — and you may actually be able to make a Roth IRA contribution after all!

-If you are married, you and your spouse can each contribute up to $18,000 to an employer sponsored retirement plan for 2017, which means reducing your taxable income by $36,000!
+If you are married, you and your spouse can each contribute up to $18,500 to an employer sponsored retirement plan for 2018 and $19,000 for 2019, which means reducing your taxable income!

 Consider Switching to a Roth 401(k)